-- The next steps are related to the analysis of student learning and the learning objectives assessed. - The next steps address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
+- The next steps are related to the analysis of student learning and the standards and learning objectives assessed.
+For example, the candidate would state, "As seen in the submitted student work samples (comparison worksheet and lab reports), the students have mastered the difference between the state of matter and so the next logical step would be a quiz over these concepts." - The next steps address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
 There is little detail on the changes in relation to the assessed student learning.
 Examples include repeating instruction or focusing on improving conditions for learning such as pacing or classroom management, with no clear connections to how changes address the student learning needs identified.